adase11/personal-site/src/data/about.md

 # Intro

-I am a Lead Software Engineer at [Fundrise](https://fundrise.com), where I've contributed to building and scaling new products and applications that have facilitated billions of dollars in transactions.
-Before Fundrise, I gained valuable experience at [Travelers](https://travelers.com), where I focused on rating software, internal tooling development, and machine learning projects.
+I’m Austin, a Lead Software Engineer at [Fundrise](https://fundrise.com), where I've played a key role in building and scaling products that help democratize the financial system for the individual.
+The software projects I've worked on have powered billions of dollars in transactions and helped launch new revenue streams, scale core systems, and streamline complex financial operations.
+Leading a talented team of engineers, I focus on driving innovation, particularly in the intersection of web development, data engineering, and AI/ML, with our latest project pushing into new AI-driven solutions.

-In my spare time, I enjoy listening to various podcasts like [Acquired](https://www.acquired.fm), [Invest Like the Best](https://joincolossus.com/series/invest-like-the-best/), and [Onward](https://fundrise.com/investor-update/695/view), and exploring new technologies.
-If you think I can be helpful to you or your cause, or if you're interested in collaborating, feel free to get in touch.
+Before Fundrise, I honed my skills at [Travelers](https://travelers.com), working on internal tools, rating software, and machine learning projects that further deepened my technical expertise.

+When I’m not coding or leading teams, I’m an avid listener of podcasts like [Acquired](https://www.acquired.fm), [Invest Like the Best](https://joincolossus.com/series/invest-like-the-best/),  [Onward](https://fundrise.com/investor-update/695/view), and I love staying ahead of the curve in tech.